keitaroinc/ckanext-approvalworkflow/README.md

 The extension can work with [ckanext-datasetversions](https://github.com/keitaroinc/ckanext-datasetversions)

-Compatibility with core CKAN versions: 2.9
+Compatibility with core CKAN versions: 2.10, 2.11

+For CKAN 2.9 use tag 0.0.1

 ## Installation
 To install ckanext-approvalworkflow: